 So what if we could notice the boiling signs earlier and even “turn down” the heat?

-If stress “has become one of the most serious health issues of the 20th century and a worldwide epidemic,” then it is time to start growing the tools of how we handle stress (“Workplace Stress,” 2018).
+If stress “has become one of the most serious health issues of the 20th century and a worldwide epidemic,” then it is time to start growing our tools in handling stress (“Workplace Stress,” 2018).

 This article contains: